The Wrestling Territory That Still Haunts WWE

 "Of course he was good," he said.
 "He was an Armstrong, wasn’t he?"

-Prichard is famous for, among other things, helping to train The Rock, as well as helping to transition Kurt Angle from amateur wrestling to the pro ranks.
-He currently works occasional independent shows, but also gives seminars and classes to up-and-coming professional wrestlers on how to improve their craft.
+Dr. Tom Prichard is famous for, among other things, helping to train The Rock, as well as helping to transition Kurt Angle from amateur wrestling to the pro ranks.
+He currently works occasional independent shows and gives seminars and classes to up-and-coming professional wrestlers on improving their craft.

 "You could tell right away that the Rock had something," Prichard said.
 "Of course, no one knew he was going to become the kind of star he became.
 He was big and athletic, but he was also confident—not cocky, but confident—he had that performer’s ego, which is something you have to have if you’re going to make it in this business."